zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 The ordering of notes that Alice's transation consumes with respect to her account is not important, i.e. the consumed notes can be located both to the left or to the right of the account in the sequence.
-But with respect to each other the notes are always consumed in the order in which they appear in the sequence.
+But with respect to each other, the notes are always consumed in the order in which they appear in the sequence.
 If you own notes X, Y, Z that go in this order and you decide to consume only X and Z, ZeroPool will treat Y as consumed too and forever lock the tokens it's holding.
 Alice's account associated with her spending key